 From its small beginnings in the 17th Century as a simple farmers market, Old Spitalfields Market has blossomed into one of the most vibrant and diverse places in the whole of London.
 The Spitalfields area was once regarded as the cities “foulest and most dangerous street.”
 Jack The Ripper stalked the alleys and killed his victims around here and it was synonymous with the activities of thieves.
 However modern times showcase a diverse and culturally rich metropolis where you can enjoy exciting one-of-a-kind boutiques as well as a whole array of delicious world food.

-It doesn’t take long to immerse yourself in what Old Spitalfields Market has to offer, from vintage vinyls cut and made into wall mounted clocks, antique walking sticks or old fashioned shipping maps, to endless rows of quality sterling silver jewellery.
+Once a week, Old Spitalfields hosts an 80 plus stalls antique market, offering a breathtaking mix of vintage collectibles and antique treasures, which is said to be one of the best antiques market in London!
+In fact, it doesn’t take long to immerse yourself in what the Old Spitalfields Antique Market has to offer, from vintage vinyls cut and made into wall mounted clocks, antique walking sticks or old fashioned shipping maps, to endless rows of quality sterling silver jewellery, and eclectic mix of antique gems.
 It is no wonder thousands of Londoners and tourists alike find the perfect gifts for all occasions at Old Spitalfields Market.
-The scenery walking to Old Spitalfields Market from Liverpool Street Station displays the Olde English charm, narrow alleys steeped in history opening up into the modernized development, housing over 150 stalls, dozens of up market restaurants and street food vendors from across the globe.

 As well as the market stalls, the building is home to a number of local businesses.
 Hairdressers and high end fashion boutiques adorn the outer walls.
 Local tailors can fit you with the perfect suit, a dedicated cheese shop boasts the best selection of cheese this side of Paris and also the original flagship store of All Saints overlooks the main entrance.